Office of Ethics

 How we operate is as important as what we do.

 Our company’s Office of Ethics was established over 20 years ago to protect and promote the company’s values and standards on a worldwide basis by developing and overseeing global initiatives designed to deter illegal, unethical and improper behavior related to the company’s business.
-It is responsible for ensuring that employees are aware of and trained on the Code of Conduct and corporate policies.
+The Office of Ethics is responsible for ensuring that employees are aware of and trained on the Code of Conduct and company policies.

 Retaliation against employees who report such concerns is a violation of corporate policy and will not be tolerated.
-The Office of Ethics is responsible for oversight of the global processes for managing investigations into potential ethics and compliance concerns to ensure consistent and timely resolution of potential concerns and implementation of remediation actions.
+The Office of Ethics and the Office of Global Investigations is responsible for oversight of the global processes for managing investigations into potential ethics and compliance concerns to ensure consistent and timely resolution of potential concerns and implementation of remediation actions.
 When we substantiate allegations of ethical misconduct, we take appropriate disciplinary actions in order to ensure that those who were responsible are held accountable.